 Tourist Information on Lake Maggiore & the neighboring Lake Orta includes information on the weather at Lake Maggiore, how to get to Lake Maggiore, as well as things to see and do while at Lake Maggiore & Lake Orta.

-Like Lake Garda & Como it's a popular lake to visit, but for those seeking a more restful and relaxing vacation they should consider passing some time on the smaller but more tranquil waters of the nearby Lake Orta whose principal town is San Giulio, which acts as a hub for tourists wanting to visit other parts of the lake.
+Like Lake Garda and Lake Como, Lake Maggiore is a popular lake to visit, but for those seeking a more restful and relaxing vacation it's better to consider spending some time at the smaller, but calmer, Lake Orta.
+Here, the principal town is San Giulio, which is also the hub for tourists wanting to visit other sites of the lake.

-While on Lake Maggiore, Stresa is the hub of local transportation and the main destination for most tourists.
-With its close location to Switzerland and many major Italian cities Lake Maggiore suffers greatly from the heavy traffic that seems to be present all-year-round.
-Its fine villas and beautiful gardens are still awaiting to be discovered, but its reputation has been a little tarnished over the years.
+If you want to stay on Lake Maggiore, note that Stresa is the hub of local transportation and the main destination for most tourists.
+With its proximity to Switzerland as well as some major Italian cities, Lake Maggiore suffers greatly from the heavy traffic that seems to be present all year round.
+Its fine villas and beautiful gardens are still waiting to be discovered, even if its reputation has been a little tarnished over the years.

-Apart from Lake Orta, those seeking to get away from the hassles of modern-day life should travel out to the Borromean Islands on the Lake that are made up of Isola Bella, Isola dei Pescatori, and the Isola Madre that were named after the Boromeo family that have owned them since the 12th century.
-The Isola Bela, the beautiful island, boasts a Palace with delightful views of the lake, terraced gardens, wildlife and sparkling fountains built to create a romantic atmosphere for the wife of Count Carlo Borromeo, IsaBella in the 16th Century.
+Besides Lake Orta, those seeking to get away from the hassles of modern-day life should travel out to the Borromean Islands on the Lake Maggiore: Isola Bella, Isola dei Pescatori, and Isola Madre, named after the Borromeo family that have owned them since the 12th century.
+Isola Bela – Beautiful Island – boasts a palace with delightful views of the lake, terraced gardens, wildlife and sparkling fountains built to create a romantic atmosphere for the wife of the count Carlo Borromeo, Isabella, in the 16th century.

-The smallest of the three-islands, Isola dei Pescatore, the fishermans island is a series of little lanes and houses inhabitated by fishermen for centuries.
-While Isola Madre, the Mother Island is the largest of the three-islands where a huge Botanical Garden was created.
-For more tourist information on Lake Maggiore and the Borromeo Islands you can visit the main tourist office of Lake Maggiore at Stresa, Via Principe Tomasso 70, where you'll find useful maps and tourist information on Lake Maggiore & the neighbouring Lake Orta.
+Isola dei Pescatori – Fishermen's Island – is a series of little lanes and houses inhabited by fishermen for centuries, and it's the smallest of the three islands.
+And, Isola Madre – Mother Island – is the largest of the three islands and boast a huge botanical garden.
+To find out what to see and all guided tours on offer at Lake Maggiore, and for more tourist information on the lake and the Borromeo Islands you can visit the main tourist office in Stresa, Via Principe Tomasso, 70, where you'll find useful maps and tourist information on Lake Maggiore and the neighboring Lake Orta.

-In the winter everything closes down and its not an ideal time to visit the lake.
-The best times to visit are the Spring & Fall months when the climate is ideal, the clear blue skies create the ideal visibility and the flora of Lake Maggiore is at its best.
-Apart from holiday weekends you'll find Maggiore relatively tranquil and this time of year is the ideal time to venture off-the-well-beaten path to hike and walk amongst the hills and mountains that surround the Lake.
+In the winter everything closes down, so it's not the best time to visit the lake.
+Spring and fall are the best months of the year to visit; when the climate is ideal, the clear blue sky creates the perfect visibility and the flora of Lake Maggiore is at its best.
+Apart from at the weekend, you'll find Lake Maggiore relatively tranquil, and, especially in these seasons, that is perfect to venture off the well-trodden paths to hike and walk amongst the hills and mountains surrounding the lake.

-In the summer months, the climate of Lake Maggiore can be very hot and humid, and often these months the high pressure of southern air clashing with the colder mountain air can create thunderstorms on a regular basis.
-Also, the roads around the Lake can be overrun with Italian and German & Swiss tourists making it hard going for the tourist looking for a relaxing vacation.
-If you visit during the summer months try to utilize water transport to get around the lake to avoid delays in traffic and also to enjoy the true beauty and serenity of the Lake.
-In fact, travelling by water is probably the best way to travel around the Lake from Spring to Fall.
+In the summer, the climate of Lake Maggiore can be very hot and humid, and often in these months the high pressure of southern air clashing with the colder mountain air can result in thunderstorms.
+In addition, the roads around the lake can be overrun by Italian, German, and Swiss tourists making it hard to reach your chosen destination.
+If you visit Lake Maggiore during the Summer, use the water transport services to avoid delays caused by the traffic and to enjoy the true beauty and serenity of the lake.
+Travelling by water is probably the best way to travel around Lake Maggiore from spring to fall.